Skip to content

 Baby brain: Its real but its not all negative as you might have thought

-Still, your brain undergoes numerous changes while you’re pregnant and most of them are fabulously advantageous.
-Don’t be phased too much by baby brain.
+Still, your brain undergoes numerous changes while you’re pregnant, and most of them are fabulously advantageous.
+Don’t let the baby brain phase you too much.
 Here are just five of the positives you can look forward to.

 1. Your brain becomes more compact